JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 ### Cargo Workspaces

-While we could probably get away with having a `core`/`lib` crate then make an `application` crate for CLI/HTTP access to the DB, I would like to try to split up the crates across more logical boundaries.
+While we could probably get away with having a `core`/`lib` crate and then make an `application` crate for CLI/HTTP access to the DB, I would like to try to split up the crates across more logical boundaries.
 This helps out with compile times since rust can compile each crate in parallel.
 My current idea is a different crate for